-- Except as provided below, the contact details of each Party for all communications in connection with the Finance Documents are those notified by that Party for this purpose to the any Party under this Agreement on or before the date it becomes a Party. - (b) The contact details of the Company for this purpose are:
+- (a) Except as provided below, the contact details of each Party for all communications in connection with the Finance Documents are those notified by that Party for this purpose to the any Party under this Agreement on or before the date it becomes a Party. - (b) The contact details of the Company for this purpose are:

-Baidu Campus No. 10 Shangdi 10th Street, Haidian District, Beijing 100085, PRC Address:
+Address: Baidu Campus No. 10 Shangdi 10th Street, Haidian District, Beijing 100085, PRC

-Fax number: +86 10 5992 6613 zhoumao@baidu.com E-mail:

-Ms. Zhou Mao Attention:
+Fax number: +86 10 5992 6613 E-mail: zhoumao@baidu.com Attention: Ms. Zhou Mao